 - Macbook Pro

-What are the symptoms of Mac Heal Pro on your Mac?
+What Are The Symptoms of Mac Heal Pro On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: